MissKittin/simpleblog/HOWTO.md

 v2.1 is v2.0 with many improvements, new features and admin panel v1.1.
 Also fixes bugs and creates new ones.
 Stable and currently maintained.
 <br><br>

+# Limitations
+The simpleblog is inefficient when there are ~600000 articles in the database.
+I'm working to resolve this issue.<br>
+There are ~50 articles on my blog, the execution time is 0.0067s (on ssd).<br>
+Remember, the simpleblog was created to support a small website.
+For more advanced tasks use Wordpress or Joomla.
+<br><br>

 # Why?
 Because I like PHP, simplicity and control over the code.